Equimultiplicity in Hilbert-Kunz theory: Preliminaries

 \begin{corollary} Let $(R, \mf m)$ be a local ring of characteristic $p > 0$ with a test element $c$.
 Let $I$ be an $\mf m$-primary ideal and $I_q$ be a sequence of ideals such that $\frq{I} \subseteq I_q \subseteq (\frq{I})^*$.
 Then

 \end{corollary} \begin{proof} The claim follows from Lemma~\ref{tcinvariance}, since the inclusions $\frq{I} \subseteq I_q \subseteq (\frq{I})^*$ give that

 \end{proof}

-More importantly, there is a partial converse to this inequality improving further Theorem~\ref{HH TC}.
-It will very useful later, as it provides us a way to detect when a filtration is in tight closure.
+More importantly, there is a partial converse to this equality improving further Theorem~\ref{HH TC}.
+It will be very useful later, as it provides us with a way to detect when a filtration is in tight closure.

 \begin{lemma} Let $(R, \mf m)$ be an formally unmixed local ring of characteristic $p > 0$ and $I$ be an $\mf m$-primary ideal.
 If $I_q$ is a sequence of ideals such that $\frq{I} \subseteq I_q$, $I_q^{[q']} \subseteq I_{qq'}$ for all $q, q'$, and